WaterQueen/BIASpects-bias-study/docs/index.md

 ## Hypothesis 3:
 Population overrepresentation -> Bias.
 The sensitivity or specificity for the underrepresented population will be worse.

 ![Hypothesis 3](images/hypothesis3.png)

 ### Hypothesis 3.1:
 The greater the shift between the populations regarding the underlying label distribution, the higher the loss of sensitivity/specificity for the underrepresented one.

 ![Hypothesis1 3.1](images/hypothesis3.1.png)

 ### Hypothesis 3.2:
 The higher the overrepresentation of one population, the higher the bias.
 ![Hypothesis1 3.2](images/hypothesis3.2.png)

+## Hypothesis 4:
+Exclusion of the sensitive variable will not reduce the bias.

+## Hypothesis 5:
+Different classification algorithms are differently vulnerable for bias.

 [∆top](#0)